danielinoa/TextFieldsTraversalController/README.md

 TextFieldsTraversalController
 ===========

-A controller to manage the traversal of a collection of textields.
+A controller to manage the traversal of a collection of textfields.
 This controller comes with a custom inputAccessoryView that mimics the one used in Safari when traversing through forms.